R. Joseph Parrott

-Joe has contributed to websites such as OZY, historical podcasts, and edited volumes.
+Joe writes for various media ranging from historical journals to podcasts.
 His work on Pan-African solidarity organizing in the 1970s informed a digital history project with Boston’s WGBH and his article with Race & Class, “A Luta Continua: Radical Filmmaking, Pan-African Liberation and Communal Empowerment,” the latter of which won the Farrar Award in Media and Civil Rights History from the University of South Carolina’s School of Journalism and Mass Communications.
 His WGBH project can be found at the OpenVault website, and a presentation on the related article is available on the Farrar Award page.
 An article using Harvard's 1972 Gulf Boycott to understand the relationship between Black Power and the origins of anti-apartheid organizing appeared Modern American History.
 A number of organizations have supported this research including the Society for Historians of American Foreign Relations (SHAFR), the Council for European Studies, the New York Public Library, WGBH, and the John F. Kennedy, Lyndon B. Johnson, and Gerald R. Ford Presidential Libraries.
 He has also held fellowships with Yale’s International Security Studies, the Black Metropolis Research Consortium in Chicago, and the Miller Center at the University of Virginia.

 Before coming to Ohio State, Joe taught at Yale University and the University of Texas, where he received his PhD in History and was involved with the Clements Center for National Security and Rapoport Center for Human Rights and Justice.
 He previously earned a Master in Public Policy and Bachelor of Arts from the University of Virginia.
-Outside work, Joe enjoys traveling, wandering towns in search of unique architecture, engaging with local history, and watching classic films.
+Outside work, Joe enjoys traveling, wandering towns in search of unique architecture, engaging with local history, and watching movies.

-For a sampling of Joe’s other public history efforts, see his discussion of the United States and Decolonization on the 15 Minute History podcast and commentary on depictions of the Cold War and Angola in the video game Black Ops II with History Respawned, brief history of Captain America for Origins, or various perspective pieces for the Washington Post's Made By History.
+For a sampling of Joe’s public history efforts, see his discussion of the United States and Decolonization on the 15 Minute History podcast, commentary on depictions of the Cold War and Angola in the video game Black Ops II with History Respawned, brief history of Captain America for Origins, or various perspective pieces for the Washington Post's Made By History.